Lead International Drug Policy

 International efforts to reduce illegal drug use are succeeding in containing the global threat posed by drug use and drug trafficking.
 These efforts have evolved over the past century to include a balance of supply reduction and demand reduction.
 The future of drug policy builds on this foundation, using new ideas to make tomorrow's drug use prevention strategies even better than today’s.

-IBH leads in the World Federation Against Drugs, a multilateral community of non-governmental organizations and individuals working toward a drug-free world.
-IBH President Robert L. DuPont, MD serves as the North American representative on the WFAD Board of Directors.
+IBH is a proud member of the World Federation Against Drugs, a multilateral community of non-governmental organizations and individuals working toward a drug-free world.
+IBH President Robert L. DuPont, MD serves on the Board of Directors representing North America.

 IBH is also a member of Drug Policy Futures, a global platform for a new drug policy debate based on health that rejects the false dichotomy of drug policy as a choice between “a war on drugs” and “legalization.”